Why is it so stinkin’ hard to get organized?

 Wouldn’t we all?
 Even I put off organizing at certain times.

-Yes, sometimes organizing things is a snore, but that doesn’t mean the clutter is going to take care of itself and get organized without you.
+Sometimes organizing things is a snore, but that doesn’t mean the clutter is going to take care of itself.

-Solution: Set aside time each day and just get it done.
+Solution: Set aside time each day and just get to it!

-Did you know that a typical adult loses at least an hour a day to being disorganized?
-That adds up to about 2 weeks a year!
-Crazy town!
+Did you know that a typical adult loses at least an hour a day to disorganization?

 Spend 15 minutes a day decluttering and putting things back in their home.
 If items don’t have a home, establish one.